ought process

 About Columbia Business School

-• Exposure to the Business Pulse, both within and outside the classroom
+• Access to the business pulse within and outside the classroom

-The typical two-year MBA program at Columbia Business School understands that it may not be the best fit for every student.
-Their January-entry option allows qualifying students to skip the summer internship and complete their degree in only 16 months, lowering the opportunity cost of being out of work while studying.
+Columbia’s January-entry option allows qualifying students to skip the summer internship and complete their MBA degree in 16 months instead of the traditional 24 months.
+This accelerated track reduces the opportunity cost of being out of work while pursuing your MBA.

 CategoryJ-Term (January Entry)August Term (August Entry)

-InternshipNo summer internship offeredIncludes summer internships between the second and third terms
+InternshipNo summer internship offeredIncludes summer internships between year 1 and year 2

 Eligibility for Columbia J-term